homiedopie/beberlei.de/drafts/oop_business_applications__command_query_responsibility_seggregation.rst

 - Nesting handlers that take care of transactions, logging, 2 phase commits
 - Order nested command calls sequentially instead of deep into each other.
+- Asynchroneous processing with message queue become an option

 The command bus acts as the application boundary as described in the Entity-Boundary-Interactor pattern, usage is simple: